fromkeith/libgphoto2/README.md

 ### Extra File
 - build_android.sh
+	- You will need to run autoreconf before running this file. authreconf will generate the configure file!
 	- Configures the build for armeabi
 	- Be sure to change the paths to your libusb location, and ndk locations.
 - make_android.sh